microsoft/vcpkg/docs/users/registries.md

 ## Overlays Resolution

-Overlay ports and overlay triplets will be resolved in sequential order (see [port overlays](../specifications/ports-overlay.md)), and if configured in multiple places will follow the following priority:
+Overlay ports and overlay triplets will be resolved in the order in which additional paths are specified, with the first match being selected for installation, and falling back to `/ports` if the port is not found in any of the additional paths.

+If configured in multiple places, overlays will follow the following priority:

 - Overlays configured through the command line
 - Overlays configured in the manifest